Skip to main content

 In rare cases, a culture of the drainage is necessary.
 For a culture, a sample of the draining fluid is treated in a laboratory to see what bacteria or fungi grow.
 Your doctor also may examine the eardrum to look for signs of middle ear infection.

-With treatment, symptoms usually improve within 1 to 3 days and go away completely in 7 to 10 days.
+With treatment, symptoms usually improve within one to three days, and go away completely in seven to 10 days.
 The problem can return, especially if you don't take steps to prevent getting water in the ear canals repeatedly.

 To help prevent swimmer's ear: